 Ministry of Health Singapore.
 All Rights Reserved.

 Remember your New Year’s resolution?
 For many of us, this was the year we would lose weight.
 Yes, we will!
+We don’t have to lose weight fast but lose weight, we must!

 Get active!
 It’s never too late to start.